kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 E2E test:
 * e2e tests validating default behavior with kube-proxy did not change when `internalTrafficPolicy` defaults to `Cluster`.
 Existing tests should cover this.
 * e2e tests validating that traffic is only sent to node-local endpoints when `internalTrafficPolicy` is set to `Local`.
+* e2e tests validating that traffic is preferentially sent to node-local endpoints, but falls back to remote endpoints if necessary, when `internalTrafficPolicy` is set to `PreferLocal`.

 ### Graduation Criteria